 Am I subject to the social security law?

 When you or your partner work in the Netherlands and pay taxes, you are subject to the social security law.
 This might differ when you work temporarily in the Netherlands, or when you are student or PHD candidate.
 Read about the exemptions here.
 Check the website of the Sociale Verzekeringsbank if you believe you might be exempted from the healthcare insurance duty.

 How do I enclose a policy?

-There are many websites that will help you choose the right type of insurance for your stage in life.
+There are many websites that will help you choose the right type of insurance for your stage in life such as Zorgwijzer.
 On some occasions your employer will offer you insurance at a reduced rate.
 Please make sure you have a policy, as you can be fined if you are not properly insured and you have to pay .
 Organising your insurance only takes a few minutes and you can also set up a monthly direct payment from your bank account.
 Note that you need a BSN to register for insurance.

 The health care insurance companies are private, but are fully bound to Dutch health legislation.
-They have to accept you for the standard package, regardless your age, health or unhealthy habits.
+They have to accept you for the standard package, regardless of your age, health or unhealthy habits.
 Insurance companies are not obligated to accept clients who want to have an additional insurance.
 The insurance company can request to fill out a list of medical questions or to participate in a medical examination before accepting you in the additional insurance.

 Do I have to ensure my children?

 Yes you have, but you don’t have to pay for them until their 18.
 You can put your children (or other legal dependants) under the age of 18 on your policy when you are arranging it, and if you take out a family policy, you can put your partner on the same insurance policy.
 Please note that if you’re children are over the age of 18, they have to be insured on their own.
 You can still keep them on your policy, but from that age, a premium is required.
 Your child could also choose to take out another insurance policy than yours at this time.